jaymotka/moment0_maps/README.md

 This project further led to the development of spectral cubes and higher-level moment maps using the implementation of a similar algorithm as well as the implementation of line ratio maps leading to further research opportunities in connecting these maps to the underlying physics of these simulated galaxies.

-If any suggestions or questions, please refer to the author at this email: jaymotka@email.arizona.edu.
+If any suggestions or questions, please refer to the author at this email: jaymotka@arizona.edu.